vuex-orm/vuex-orm/docs/guide/model/defining-relationships.md

 The name of RoleUser model could be anything, but for this example, we'll keep it this way to make it easy to understand.

-Many-to-many relationships are defined by defining attributes of the `belongsToMany`.
+Many-to-many relationships are defined by defining `this.belongsToMany()`.

 ```js
 class User extends Model {